abcdefghijklmnopqrstuvwxyz#

 Channeling John Wayne (or Jeff Bridges, if you prefer), Saeideh personified true grit: she once navigated a financial transfer between five(!) countries to support the first GPS collaring effort of an ungulate in her home country of Iran.
 At a postdoc at Colorado State University, she now partners with the IUCN Equid Specialist Group, employing her talents in movement modeling to conserve equids across the globe.

-Current position: Postdoctoral Assistant, Colorado State University
+Current position: Research Scientist, Natural Resource Ecology Laboratory, Colorado State University

 Sarah Weiner (former UHURU project manager, Mpala)